juliusgarbe/dotfiles/README.md

 ![fzf](images/fzf.png)

-The FZF preview is configured to use [Bat](https://github.com/sharkdp/bat) for previewing files with syntax highlighting.
-I'm also using the pretty *Nord* theme here.
+FZF uses [fd](https://github.com/sharkdp/fd) to find files and the preview is configured to use [Bat](https://github.com/sharkdp/bat) for previewing files with syntax highlighting.
+I'm also using the *Nord* theme here.
 For directories, the contents are listed with `ls`.

 ### Other OMZ plugins
 #### Autosuggestions